 Where Minnesota stands far out ahead of everyone else is in the total effect of all our DUI laws.

-The NBC affiliate in Rochester quoted a State Patrol Sergeant, who described this overall effect on the driving, at least from his point of view.
-Maybe without meaning to, he also gave a good argument for legal help to reduce some of the burden:
+The NBC affiliate in Rochester quoted a State Patrol Sergeant, who described this overall effect on the driving public, at least from his point of view.
+Maybe without meaning to, he also gave a good argument for legal help to reduce some of the burdens:

 You’re gonna lose your driver’s license for up to a year, but you’re gonna have an instant 90-day revocation of your driver’s license and then you’ll have a seven-day permit on your first DWI offense and then after that you’re gonna have to go through getting an ignition interlock in your vehicle or you’re gonna have to establish a work permit to be able to drive during your work hours or business hours.